cappuccino/cappuccino/README.markdown

 #Welcome to Cappuccino!

-Cappuccino, a web application framework in Objective-J (*a superset of JavaScript which is transpiled for deployment*), enhances web application development by implementing the NeXTSTEP/Apple Cocoa APIs for browsers.
+Cappuccino, a web application framework in Objective-J (*a superset of JavaScript which is transpiled for deployment*), enhances app development by implementing the NeXTSTEP/Apple Cocoa APIs for browsers.
 Leveraging Cocoa’s well-established architecture, Cappuccino facilitates scalable application development for those usage cases requiring developer productivity, reliability and sophisticated interaction support.
 Resulting applications are served from any web server and deployed to any modern web browser - without plugins or extensions of any kind.

 ##Introduction

-Cappuccino is an open-source framework developed continuously since 2008 and released under the LGPL version 2 license.
+Cappuccino is an open-source framework developed continuously since 2008 and released under the LGPL version 2.
 It implements as much of the proven NeXTStep/Apple Cocoa API as practical in the modern web browser environment.

 ### Benefits of Cappuccino for Application Development: